minhkhang1795/MyToDoApp/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 - Sometimes the app runs abnormally!
-For instance, you cannot disable Done Button when EditText is empty using the .isEmpty() func in OnCreateView() or OnViewCreated().
+For instance, you cannot disable Done Button when EditText .isEmpty() in OnCreateView() or OnViewCreated().
 The lines of code simply do not run in the if/else statement!!!
 Android bugs I believe.
 ```Java
 // DialogFragment: OnCreateView() or OnViewCreated()
 if (editText.toString().isEmpty()) {